get-convex/dryad/README.md

 Searching only returns each source file one time, returning the highest-ranked goal as the primary reason for inclusion in the result set.

-# Exercises – Next improvements for the dryad
+# Exercises – Next improvements for dryad

-The `Issues` have been seeded with [a lot of potential extensions and improvements to dryad](https://github.com/get-convex/dryad/labels/good%20first%20issue) for developers to take on if they're interested.
+The `Issues` have been seeded with [a collection of potential extensions and improvements to dryad](https://github.com/get-convex/dryad/labels/good%20first%20issue) for developers to take on if they're interested.